pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 - IME: In My Experience

-## Treatise on Classical ML
+## Treatise on Classical Machine Learning

-Classical machine learning focuses on classification, regression and recommendation and other non reasoning based tasks.
+Classical machine learning consists of classification, regression, recommendation and other non reasoning based tasks.

 ### Data